PennyLaneAI/qml/README.md

 [official installation documentation](https://python-poetry.org/docs/#installation).
 To ensure that no issues arise, we recommend using the [official installer](https://python-poetry.org/docs/#installing-with-the-official-installer).

+**IMPORTANT NOTE:** It is important to install Poetry using the official instructions and NOT into the same virtual env as QML itself, this would cause poetry to manage itself and raise unexpected errors.

 ### Installing dependencies

 Once poetry has been installed, the dependencies can be installed as follows: